soffes/blog/posts/2009-11-29-running-rails-local-development-with-nginx-postgres-and-passenger-with-homebrew.markdown

 Before, I found myself typing `sudo apachectl restart` a lot to reload my application.
 Now, you would run `sudo nginx -s reload` to reload the server configuration and restart the app.
 (You can of course do the `touch tmp/restart.txt` method as well.)

 That probably seemed a bit tedious, but now all you have to do is create a virtual host in Nginx, add it your your hosts file, and create your database.
 I really like developing locally like this.
-[Homebrew][] makes this entire process *very easy*.
+[Homebrew][] makes this entire process ==very easy==.

 If you have any issues, feel free to [send me an email](mailto:sam@samsoff.es) and I'll see what I can do.
 (I really need to get comments going on here don't I)